MUSTAFA892/Chrome-Extensions/README.md

 - Google Chrome browser (version 88+ recommended).
 - Node.js and npm (for potential build tools, though not required for this project).
 - Git for version control.
-- A Gemini API key (optional, for DSA Gemini Chatbot).
+- A Gemini API key (optional, for   Gemini Chatbot).

 ### Steps
 1. **Clone the Repository**: